 On behalf of the Board, I would like to take this opportunity to thank the management members and staff of the Group for their hard work in the past year.
 I would also like to give my sincere gratitude to our Shareholders, partners and stakeholders for their continued support, and hope to receive their continued support in the future.

 Xu Chong

-Chairman and chief executive officer of the Board Beijing, the PRC, March 29, 2021
+Chairman and Chief Executive Officer Beijing, the PRC, March 28, 2022

 FINANCIAL REVIEW